AI Agents with Decentralized Identifiers and Verifiable Credentials: Implementation

 Each agent is equipped with a dedicated wallet, storing its private key for the associated DID as well as its VCs.
 For simplicity, the file system serves as the wallet backend, without compromising the expressiveness of the setup with respect to the stated objective.
 Since cryptographic signing and verification of VCs and VPs cannot be performed by an LLM itself, these functionalities are provided to the LLMs as external tools.
 These tools create VCs in JSON-LD format, normalize them using the URDNA2015 algorithm, and attach an issuer proof in the form of a JSON Web Signature based on Ed25519.
 VPs are generated analogously, but include a holder proof in addition, with the signature applied over the VP.
 On the verifier’s side, the tools perform the reciprocal process, first verifying the VP and subsequently the contained VC.
 The tools are integrated into the LLMs via injected function calls in LangChain, while in AutoGen they are exposed through the Model Context Protocol (MCP)\footnote{\url{https://modelcontextprotocol.io}}.
 In the latter case, each agent is provided with an MCP tool adapter granting access to an individual MCP server that hosts the required tools.

-Verification of VPs and their embedded VCs requires access to the latest public keys of both holder and issuer, which is contained in their respective DID docs.
-These are retrieved from a distributed ledger.
-For this purpose, each security domain is equipped with a dedicated instance of the DIF Universal Resolver\footnote{\url{https://github.com/decentralized-identity/universal-resolver}}, which exposes a REST end point allowing tools to fetch DID docs for requested DIDs.
+Verification of VPs and their embedded VCs requires access to the holder's and issuer's DID docs, from which the latest public keys can be obtained.
+The DID docs are stored in a distributed ledger.
+It enables agents to share their key material in a trustful, highly-available, and tamper-proof manner across security boundaries.
+Moreover, it empowers agents to not only update their key material autonomously but also to make use of VCs without requiring the issuer in the loop.
+To get access to the ledger, each security domain is equipped with a dedicated instance of the DIF Universal Resolver\footnote{\url{https://github.com/decentralized-identity/universal-resolver}}, which exposes a REST end point for tools to fetch DID docs.
 In the experimental setup, the publicly accessible BCovrin ledger\footnote{\url{http://test.bcovrin.vonx.io/}}, operated by the Province of British Columbia, serves as the test ledger.
 It is based on the Hyperledger Indy technology\footnote{\url{{https://www.lfdecentralizedtrust.org/projects/hyperledger-indy}}}.
 As both security domains do not run nodes of the ledger, they are neither involved in its operation nor governance.
-The overall architecture of the prototype is illustrated in Figure \ref{fig:system}.
+The prototype's architecture is illustrated in Figure \ref{fig:system}.

 In a security domain, a dedicated agent acts exclusively as an issuer of rVCs (identity issuer in Figure \ref{fig:system}).
 For the attestation, the requesting agent is provisioned with a bVC, while the issuing agent is provisioned with rVCs at deployment time.
 The rVCs issued during attestation are then used by the agents to mutually authenticate in the cross-domain dialogue via the A2A protocol.
 The exchange of VPs required for mutual authentication, both at the start of the intra-domain attestation process and in the cross-domain dialogue, is carried out using the DIF Presentation Exchange protocol.
 The attestation relies on the DIF Credential Manifest protocol\footnote{\url{https://identity.foundation/credential-manifest/}}.